margau/pkg-exporter/README.md

 ## Installation

-The easiest installation method is downloading the prebuilt binary from the relase.
+The easiest installation method is downloading the prebuilt binary from the github relase site.

 Alternatively, the scripts and requirements in the repositoriy may be installed manually.

+### apt-based systems

+Currently, only apt-based systems are supported.

 ## Configuration and Usage

 The node exporter needs to be configured for textfiles using the `--collector.textfile.directory` option.
-This exporter needs to write into this directory.
+This exporter needs to write the exported metrics into this directory.

 The default path is `/var/prometheus/pkg-exporter.prom`, and may be changed via the `PKG_EXPORTER_FILE`-Environment Variable.
+If the directory is not already present, it will be created by the exporter.

 The script `texfile.py` or the binary shall be executed in a appropriate interval, e.g. using cron or systemd timers.
+The exporter needs to be executed with appropriate privileges, which are not necessarily root privileges.

 An example configuration will be provided in this repository in the future.